dpb587/ti-debug/README.md

-server-side debugging engines using the webkit remote debugger
+Server-side debugging engines using the webkit remote debugger

 *So far I've only tested this as a debugger for PHP via xdebug.*